Skip to content

 For more information and discussion see pydantic/pydantic#710.

-Some differences between Pydantic dataclasses and BaseModel include:
+Some differences between Pydantic dataclasses and models include:

-To perform validation or generate a JSON schema on a Pydantic dataclass, you should now wrap the dataclass with a TypeAdapter and make use of its methods.
+To make use of the various methods to validate, dump and generate a JSON Schema, you can wrap the dataclass with a TypeAdapter and make use of its methods.

 import dataclasses